-We are of the view that the written description of the derivative transacted required by paragraph 27(2)(a) would be fulfilled by providing a plain language description of the asset class of the derivative and the features of the derivative (e.g., fixed for floating interest swap with CDOR as reference rate, single name credit default swap).
+Subsection 27(2) applies only to transactions with a non-eligible derivatives party.
+This subsection is intentionally flexible - it requires information to be disclosed only to the extent that information applies to the transaction in question.
+We are of the view that the written description of the derivative transacted required by paragraph 27(2)(a) for transactions would be fulfilled by providing a plain language description of the asset class of the derivative and the features of the derivative (e.g., fixed for floating interest rate swap with CDOR as the reference rate).